MelkorBalrog/SynapseX/HYPERPARAMETERS.md

 | `mc_dropout_passes` | `10` | Number of forward passes to average when using Monte Carlo dropout. |
 | `num_layers` | `2` | Number of transformer encoder layers used by the classifier. |
 | `nhead` | `4` | Attention heads per transformer layer.
 Adjusted to divide the embedding dimension. |

+## Genetic Algorithm Search

+The hyper-parameters above form the search space for the built-in genetic algorithm implemented in `synapsex/genetic.py`.
+The GA mutates dropout, learning rate, transformer depth and attention heads, evaluating each candidate on a validation split and keeping the configuration with the strongest F1 score.

+## Target Metrics

+Training tracks accuracy, precision, recall and F1 each epoch.
+Early stopping uses validation F1 as the target metric and restores the weights from the best scoring epoch.